ANSSI-FR/rust-guide/src/en/devenv.md

 <div class="reco" id="DENV-LINTER" type="Rule" title="Use linter regularly">

-A linter, such as `clippy`, must be used regularly during the development of a secure application.
+A linter, such as `clippy`, MUST be used regularly during the development of a secure application.

 </div>